Why it’s good to ask questions about premature birth

 - Do you know why my labour has started, or will start, so early?

 - Can I still have my birth preference – for example, a vaginal delivery, caesarean, no pain relief?
 If not, why not?

 - I haven’t had a chance to go to any birth classes.
-Will you help me breathe through the contractions and manage my labour?
+What should I expect?
+Will you help me through my labour?

 - Will I be able to get pain relief during labour?